 All students are required to carry a minimum of six (6) full credit subjects, three (3) each day or their equivalent, plus physical education and health.
 Students must take required courses at Fairfield Ludlowe High School unless they are transferring into Fairfield from another accredited high school program.
 Only courses taken at Fairfield Ludlowe High School will be included in a student's official GPA.
-Students who fail required courses, please see the Making Up Failures/Loss of Credit section.
-Enrichment courses taken at colleges, art museums or leadership seminars may not be transferred for credit.
+Students who fail required courses should review the Making Up Failures/Loss of Credit section.
+Enrichment courses taken at colleges, art museums or leadership seminars or other similar programs may not be transferred for credit.
+To discuss online course options that may be available for advancement, please see your school counselor.